carbon-design-system/carbon/docs/experimental.md

 ## Application usage

-An alternate way for applications to try out `v10` design is building our latest `v9` release with feature flags changed. e.g. in `webpack.config.js`:
+An alternate way for applications to try out `v10` design is building our latest `v9` release with feature flags changed.
+(Note: Given this involves build process, below technique is _not_ applied to pre-built bundles, e.g. `carbon-components.css`)

+One way to do it is via build toolchain, e.g. in `webpack.config.js`:

 ```javascript
 const replaceTable = {